aiidalab/aiidalab-registry/README.md

 ```
 Typically, most app developers would want to take that approach since it avoids the need to update the registry with each new release: simply push a new tagged commit and the version will be released on AiiDAlab.
 If the branch name is omitted, it will fall back to the default branch name, e.g. if 'master' is the default branch, `@:` is equivalent to `@master:`.
+Note that we need to place the release url in quotes if it ends with a colon (`:`), otherwise YAML will interpret it as a dictionary key.

 You can use the standard [git revision selection syntax](https://git-scm.com/book/en/v2/Git-Tools-Revision-Selection) to further reduce the selected commits on a release line.
 For example, `@master:v1.0.0..` means "select all tagged commits on the master branch after v1.0.0".